joshmiller17/idletwit/README.md

 A game for Ludum Dare 45: "Start with nothing."

-Download and run the exe inside Build to play.
+Download Build.zip, unpack and run .exe to play